You have no items in your shopping cart.

-It has certainly generated a lot of comments on TIA over the past two months, so I thought I’d share my experiences with the Sirius Aurora LED Light Therapy System ($149 in the TIA shop) with the community.
+It has certainly generated a lot of comments on TIA over the past two months, so I thought I’d share my experiences with the Sirius Aurora LED Light Therapy System ($149) with the community.
 To say I was enthused by Marta’s initial post on the Aurora on March 3 is an understatement—I actually was the very first to comment (with the question, when will it be available on the TIA shop?).
 So you can take that to mean either (1) this product really got my attention or (2) I seriously need to get a life.
 Or both.

 So when indeed the Aurora became available the following week, I promptly placed my order.
 I loved the idea of LED and the fact that this product supported multiple light frequencies—and at an incredible price point.
 My idea was to use it every night, alternating evenings between the red light to combat wrinkles and aging, and the green, to deal with skin tone and spots.
 (I don’t have acne, though come summer I might give the blue light a try if I feel breakouts coming on.)
 And I have been faithful to that plan: it’s been almost seven weeks since I started this regime (46 evenings, actually) and I am either proud or embarrassed to say I’ve only skipped two nights.
 (See above—as in, get a life.)
 So that’s 23 sessions a piece with each mode.
 The results have been positive, and in ways that have surprised me a bit as well.